Entitlement to NHS help

 To be eligible, your lenses need to be either -10/+10 dioptres or more, or prism-controlled bifocal lenses.

-The vouchers are only available to those who meet the clinical criteria and aren’t eligible for one of the main optical vouchers.
+The vouchers are only available to those who meet the clinical criteria and are not eligible for one of the main optical vouchers.

 Mobile sight test